 Just when I think that I’ve learned everything about this natural health journey, I come across something else that makes me realize that my approach needs some serious tweaking.
 That’s what makes this whole thing so interesting for me.
 I am ALWAYS learning something new and finding different ways of looking at things.

-Okay, so after learning about the benefits of working out, drinking green juice, taking maca root, stabilizing my blood sugar, detoxing, and alkaline water I found out I was missing something extremely important to healing my body, especially my womb:
+After learning about the benefits of working out, drinking green juice, taking maca root, stabilizing my blood sugar, detoxing, and all that jazz I found out I was missing something extremely important to healing my body: